UrbsLab/STREAMLINE/docs/source/about.md

 Those with a very basic knowledge of python and computer environments can apply STREAMLINE locally and serially using the included jupyter notebook.

-Those comfortable with command lines can run STREAMLINE locally (serially) or in parallel on a computing cluster.
+Those comfortable with command lines can run STREAMLINE locally or on a computing cluster.

 ***
 ## Which STREAMLINE run mode should I use?